Prospects for constraining interacting dark energy cosmology with gravitational-wave bright sirens detected by future SKA-era pulsar timing arrays: Introduction

-The supermassive binary black hole (SMBHB) with mass $\geq 10^8M_\odot$ in galactic centers is another kind of bright sirens with frequency at $10^{-9}-10^{-6}$ Hz that is expected to be detected by the pulsar timing arrays (PTAs) \cite{Rajagopal:1994zj,Jaffe:2002rt,Wyithe:2002ep,Sesana:2012ak,Ravi:2014aha,Perera:2018pts}, since the PTAs are rather sensitive to this frequency band.
-By far, there are three major PTA projects around the world, i.e., the Parkes Pulsar Timing Array, the European Pulsar Timing Array, and the North American Nanohertz Observatory for Gravitational Waves, which have been combined to form the International Pulsar Timing Array to enhance the detection sensitivities.
-As for the currently available SMBHB candidates, their redshifts can be detected by EM observations.
-Provided that their luminosity distances can as well be independently measured by PTA GW observations, the distance-redshift relation for the SMBHBs could be used to put constraints on the cosmological parameters.
-In Ref.\,\cite{Yan:2019sbx}, the authors performed a preliminary investigation on constraining the equation-of-state (EoS) parameter of DE (with only EoS parameter $w$ set free, the other cosmological parameters all fixed) using the SMBHBs expected to be detected by SKA-era PTAs, and found that the EoS of DE can be constrained to an uncertainty of $\Delta w\sim 0.02-0.1$.
+Supermassive binary black holes (SMBHBs), with masses $\geq 10^8 M_\odot$ residing in galactic centers, emit GWs in the nano-Hertz frequency range ($10^{-9}-10^{-6}$ Hz).
+These frequencies are particularly within the sensitivity range of pulsar timing arrays (PTAs).
+Currently, there are three principal PTA initiatives globally: the Parkes Pulsar Timing Array \cite{Hobbs:2013aka}, the European Pulsar Timing Array \cite{Kramer:2013kea}, and the North American Nanohertz Observatory for Gravitational Waves \cite{McLaughlin:2013ira}.
+These projects collaborate under the umbrella of the International Pulsar Timing Array \cite{Hobbs:2009yy}, aiming to boost detection sensitivities.
+While the primary focus has been on identifying the stochastic gravitational wave background (SGWB) \cite{Reardon:2023gzh,EPTA:2023fyk,NANOGrav:2023gor,Bian:2022tju,Bian:2023dnv}, research also extends to the detection of individual SMBHBs \cite{Rajagopal:1994zj,Jaffe:2002rt,Wyithe:2002ep,Sesana:2012ak,Ravi:2014aha,Perera:2018pts,Lee:2011et,Wang:2016tfy}.
+These SMBHBs, when utilized as standard sirens, offer a novel avenue to constrain cosmological parameters.

+In Ref.\,\cite{Yan:2019sbx}, the authors performed a preliminary investigation on constraining the equation-of-state parameter of dark energy (with only equation-of-state parameter $w$ set free, the other cosmological parameters all fixed) using the SMBHBs expected to be detected by SKA-era PTAs, and found that the parameter can be constrained to an uncertainty of $\Delta w\sim 0.02-0.1$.
 Subsequently, in Ref.\,\cite{Wang:2022oou} the authors analyze the ability of SKA-era PTAs to detect existing SMBHB candidates in light of the simulation of timing residuals of pulsar signals, and use the mock data to constrain the cosmological parameters.
-They found that only 100 MSPs are needed to achieve precision cosmology if the root mean square (rms) of timing residuals could be reduced to 20 ns, and the SMBHB bright sirens could effectively break the cosmological parameter degeneracies inherent in the CMB, improving the constraint precision of the EoS of DE to $3.5\%$ level, which is comparable with the result of $Planck$ 2018.
+They found that only 100 millisecond stable pulsars (MSPs) are needed to achieve precision cosmology if the root-mean-square (rms) of timing residuals could be reduced to 20 ns, and the SMBHB bright sirens could effectively break the cosmological parameter degeneracies inherent in the CMB, improving the constraint precision of the $w$ to $3.5\%$ level, which is comparable with the result of $Planck$ 2018.